activeviam/mac/docs/data_model.md

 MAC is composed of one cube.
-Its base store is based on Chunks, which atomically contain all the off-heap data used by ActivePivot.
+Its base store is based on Chunks, which atomically contain all the off-heap data used by Atoti Server.

 Chunks are attributed to various higher level structures, that are represented by MAC's hierarchies and dimensions and can be queried upon.